CHILDES

-The Child Language Data Exchange System (CHILDES) is a corpus established in 1984 by Brian MacWhinney and Catherine Snow to serve as a central repository for data of first language acquisition.
-CHILDES is currently directed and maintained by Brian MacWhinney at Carnegie Mellon University.
+The Child Language Data Exchange System (CHILDES) is a corpus established in 1984 by Brian MacWhinney and Catherine Snow to serve as a central repository for data pertaining to first language acquisition.
+As of 2024, the repository included content (transcripts, audio, and video) in 48 languages from 436 different corpora, all of which are publicly available worldwide.
+CHILDES is currently directed and maintained by MacWhinney at Carnegie Mellon University.

 The earliest transcripts in CHILDES date from the 1960s.
-As of 2024, the repository included content (transcripts, audio, and video) in 48 languages from 436 different corpora, all of which are publicly available worldwide.
-Recently, CHILDES has been made into a component of the larger corpus TalkBank, which also includes language data from aphasics, second language acquisition, conversation analysis, and classroom language learning.
-CHILDES is mainly used for analyzing the language of young children and speech of adults directed to them.

-During the early 1990s, as computational resources capable of easily manipulating the data volumes found in CHILDES became commonly available, there was a significant increase in the number of studies of child language acquisition that made use of it.
+During the early 1990s, as computational resources capable of easily manipulating the data volumes found in CHILDES became commonly available, there was a significant increase in the number of studies that made use of it.

+CHILDES is predominantly used for analyzing the language of young children and the language used by their caregivers.
+In 2001, CHILDES was made into a component of the larger corpus TalkBank, which includes language data from aphasics, second language acquisition, conversation analysis, and classroom language learning.

 Database format

 There are a variety of languages and ages represented in the CHILDES transcripts.
-The majority of the transcripts are from spontaneous interactions and conversations.
+Most transcripts are from spontaneous interactions and conversations.
 The transcriptions are coded in the CHAT (Codes for the Human Analysis of Transcripts) transcription format, which provides a standardized format for producing conversational transcripts.
 This system can be used to transcribe conversations with any type of language learner: children, second-language learners, and recovering aphasics.
-In addition to discourse level transcription, the CHAT system also has options for phonological and morphological analysis.
-The CLAN program was developed by Leonid Spektor and aids in transcription and analysis of the child language data.
+In addition to discourse-level transcription, the CHAT system also has options for phonological and morphological analysis.

+The CLAN program was developed by Leonid Spektor and aids in transcription and analysis of the child language data included in CHILDES.